The Left (North Macedonia)

-The Left (Левица) is a left-wing nationalist and eurosceptic political party in North Macedonia founded on 14 November 2015.
-Led by Dimitar Apasiev, a Docent of Law at the Goce Delčev University of Štip, the party is anti-NATO and promotes anti-clericalism, anti-fascism, anti-imperialism, and socialism, sitting on the left wing of the political spectrum.
+The Left (Левица) is a far-left, nationalist and eurosceptic political party in North Macedonia.
+Led by Dimitar Apasiev, a professor of Law at the Goce Delčev University of Štip, the party is anti-NATO and promotes anti-clericalism, anti-fascism, anti-imperialism, and socialism.
+They have a youth wing called Red Youth (Macedonian: Црвена Младина).

-The Left has been described by some academics and news outlets as far left, populist, and "fascist" for adopting some right-wing policies.
-Reasoning include not being a proper left-wing populist party because it lacks their inclusivity, contradictions between official party platform and social media posts by Apasiev, and its perceived fascism being characterized as "a distorted form of left authoritarianism" due to its strong populism, which is reflected and utilized at all levels, and is notable even among populists.

 Foundation and ideology

-The Left says that it was formed by three principal movements: the Communist Party of Macedonia, the movement Solidarity, and the Movement for Social Justice "Lenka", which its parliamentary leader Dimitar Apasiev belongs to.
+The Left was founded on November 2015.
+It was formed by three principal movements: the Communist Party of Macedonia, the movement Solidarity, and the Movement for Social Justice "Lenka", which its parliamentary leader Dimitar Apasiev belongs to.
+The party was founded during the Macedonian political crisis and before the so-called Colorful Revolution.
 It defines itself as a party advocating labour rights and social justice, while opposing "inter-ethnic barriers" and ethnic nationalism.
-Its party statute lists a "movement towards socialism", socialist patriotism, anti-imperialism, and secularism as its founding values.
+Anti-imperialism, democratic socialism, leftist patriotism, anti-clericalism, and military neutrality are among the party's founding principles.
 Internally, the party has declared its intention to structure itself along the lines of democratic centralism.
+As a radical left party, it has been proud of its anti-fascism and nurtures the traditions of Yugoslav socialism.
+The party has local branches in 21 cities and municipalities.
+In 2018, most of the party's founders were expelled, allowing Dimitar Apasiev to get elected as the party's president.
+The party and its leader Apasiev have been described by some journalists and party's founders as "fascist".
+However, per political scientist Ivo Bosilkov, this is a "gross misconception" since the party's ideology is still largely far-left.

 Nationalism and minority rights

 The Left has spoken out against Albanian nationalism in North Macedonia and has opposed the expansion of the Albanian language into North Macedonia's judicial system, dubbing it "an expansionist blast of Albanian nationalism" in favour of the Albanian Democratic Union for Integration, which it considers a "criminal party".
-The party deemed the law as only increasing the ethnic rift in North Macedonia, which they opined ought to be a country run by a civic nationalism, rather than ethnic nationalism character, which they deem would lead to good inter-ethnic relations.
-It has come out against what it dubbed a division into Macedonian and Albanian blocs in the country, defining itself as a "supra-ethnic" party.
+The party deemed the law as only increasing the ethnic rift in North Macedonia, claiming that it undermines the civic nature of the state.
+It has come out against what it dubbed a division into Macedonian and Albanian blocs in the country.
+It denounced the Ohrid Framework Agreement, which gave more rights to Albanians in North Macedonia.

-The Left's political program continues to refer to the country as the Republic of Macedonia instead of the constitutional "Republic of North Macedonia" as negotiated in the Prespa agreement.
 Balkan Insight has accused The Left of borrowing policies from the far right.
 In September 2020, the party's leader Apasiev testified at the Public Prosecutor's Office in Skopje after receiving three criminal charges for spreading racial, religious, and ethnic intolerance.
+Per political scientist Ivo Bosilkov, "Levica can be classified as a valenced/polyvalent populist party, and if it exhibits any tendency according to the ideological-populist spectrum, it is skewed towards populism of a right-wing nature."